Streaming Submodular Maximization under Matroid Constraints: Approximate Local Maximum for Adversarial Streams

-As promised above, in this section we show that \cref{alg:local_search_pass} can be used to get a solution that is approximately a local optimum (in some sense).
-The algorithm we use to do that is given as \cref{alg:local_search_multi}, and it gets a parameter $\delta \in (0, 1)$
+As promised above, in this section we show that \cref{alg:local_search_pass} can be used to get an $\eps$-approximate local maximum.
+The algorithm we use to do that is given as \cref{alg:local_search_multi}, and it gets $\eps \in (0, 1)$ as a parameter.